sorata000x/Skill-Tree/README.md

 ## Introduction

 This project is inspired by skill tree of various video game, as well as tree data structure in computer science.
 My aim is to combine these concepts to help visualizing data in a concise manner and organizing them easily.

 ## Doing

-Core Feature

-- Delete group

 ## To Do

 Bug Fix

+- Re-implement auth dialog

+Core Feature

 -

-Core Feature

-- Delete group

 Basic Feature